-So young Steve, you have weathered many a night, slain many a monster, survived many a creeper and bent the earth to your whim.
+So, young Steve, you have weathered many a night, slain many a monster, survived many a creeper, and bent the earth to your whim.
 I am impressed.
-Built mining bases, mini shelters in dangerous locations, sub-bases and a main base of operations during your conquest of the earth and everything else your base needed… That’s an impressive list.
-To make sure you haven’t forgotten anything, here’s a checklist for 10 things to build in your minecraft base.
-Essentials your main Minecraft base should have.
+You have built mini-shelters, mining bases, sub-bases, and a main base of operations during your conquest; that’s quite the list.

 2. Traps and Defense

-It doesn’t matter what type of trap or defense you have as long as it offers protection from enemies (and potentially other players).
-Unless you have everything lit, there is always a chance of something to find and get you above and below ground.
-This becomes more important since the rumors of enemies being able to pass through portals on their own and some enemies spawning through rock because of nearby darkness (ie, Empty dark cavern or spawner right behind your wall.)
-Doors are good starting barriers but like I said in earlier article… Piston powered objects are just so much cooler!
+It doesn’t matter what type of trap or defense you have, as long as it offers protection from enemies (and potentially other players).
+Unless you have everything lit with torches, there is always a chance of "something" finding you both above and below ground.

-Potentially the greatest thing since sliced cake and music box loops.
+Pistons are potentially the greatest things since sliced cake and music-box loops.
 Pistons can make things both cool and awesome.
-The only downside of Pistons is the difficulty curve in using them correctly, but once you get the hang of it, you will never go back to regular doors, stairs, bridges and traps again.
-Most impressive uses of pistons that I’ve seen include doors, self moving walkways, auto moving stairs, and really awesome experiment involving ice for push sliding and water for dropping so that it could automatically push the player across ice and using the momentum to launch the player upwards and sideways a distance… then using water to null fall damage combined with another piston to immediately move you along the next segment… It was cool.
-(Video Post?)
+The only downside of pistons is the difficulty in using them correctly.
+But I guarantee that once you get the hang of it, you will never go back to regular doors, stairs, bridges, or traps again.
+The most impressive uses of pistons that I’ve seen include doors, self-moving walkways, and auto-moving stairs.

 4. Main Storage Room